rodjjo/hask-gallery/README.md

 **This project is in early development state and it does not have working releases yet.**

+Currently this project depends on ffprobe being present and configured at your PATH environment variable.

+You can download ffmpeg and ffprobe here [ffmpeg builds](https://ffmpeg.zeranoe.com/builds/)

 ## About this project

 This project was created just to learn haskell.
 It will be in early future a gallery to listen to music, to watch video clips or look at pictures.